harvard-lil/perma-redirector/README.md

 Run ```docker-compose up``` to build the container (or ```docker-compose up --build``` to subsequently force a rebuild).

 - Visit http://localhost.
 You should get "400 Invalid Path".
+- Visit http://localhost/asdf.png.
+You should get You should get "400 Invalid Path".
-- Visit http://localhost/asdfasdfasdfasdfasdf.
-You should get "400 Invalid Path".
+- Visit http://localhost/asdf/asdf.
+You should get You should get "400 Invalid Path".
 - Visit http://localhost/asdf-asdf.
 You should be redirected to https://perma.cc/asdf-asdf.
+- Visit http://localhost/asdf-asdf].
+You should be redirected to https://perma.cc/asdf-asdf], and then to https://perma.cc/asdf-asdf.

 Deployment